-This Capstone course exposes students to the history, anthropology, and cultural heritage of Mérida, and the Yucatán in general and includes daily excursions to archeological sites, local museums, ecological reserves, colonial neighborhoods, and several other areas.
+This course exposes students to the history and experience of contemporary Mayan society in the state of Yucatán and includes daily excursions to archeological sites, local museums, ecological reserves, colonial neighborhoods, and several other areas.

 Fernando Calderón, Associate Professor

 Campus Address: SRL 319

 Dr. Calderon has traveled extensively throughout Mexico and Latin America and, as a student, studied abroad for a semester in Ecuador.
 A native Spanish speaker, Dr. Calderon is looking forward to leading UNI students on this program and exploring the history, anthropology and cultural heritage of the Yucatán!

 Alexa Sedlacek, Associate Professor

 Department: Earth & Environmental Sciences

 Dr. Sedlacek is a geologist and paleoclimatologist by training, who enjoys taking student groups on field experiences.
 Her research has taken her to The Bahamas, New Zealand, the desert southwest, the high desert of Utah and Nevada, and the Appalachians Mountains.